alessandroredrouge/the-way-forward/RENDER_DEPLOYMENT.md

 4. **Database Configuration (if needed)**:
    - If your application uses a database, you'll need to create a database service on Render
    - Update your environment variables to include the database connection details

+## Important Notes About Docker Compose on Render

+Render doesn't directly support the `dockerComposeFile` field in its configuration.
+Instead, we use:

+- `buildCommand`: To build the Docker Compose services
+- `startCommand`: To start the Docker Compose services

+This approach allows us to use Docker Compose while still deploying on Render's platform.

 ## How It Works